 According to the IRS, “an ALE member will owe this first type of employer shared responsibility payment if, for any month, it does not offer minimum essential coverage to at least 95 percent of its full-time employees (and their dependents), and if at least one full-time employee receives the premium tax credit for purchasing coverage through the Marketplace.”

-Generally, if you are subject to this type of payment, the annual payment will be $2,000 for each full-time employee, after excluding the first 30 full-time employees from the calculation.
+Generally, if you are subject to this type of employer shared responsibility payment, the annual payment will be $2,000 (starting in 2015 and indexed for future years) for each full-time employee, excluding the first 30 full-time employees from the calculation.
+This calculation is based on all full-time employees, excluding the first 30, including those who have MEC under the employer’s plan or elsewhere.

 Part-time and full-time equivalent employees do not factor into this calculation.